Compensating random transition-detection blackouts in Markov networks

 with real constants $a,b$ as argued below.
 It is thus sufficient to generate data for $\eta_I=\etastar{I}$ and, e.g., for $\eta_I=\etastar{I}/2$ to determine $a$ and $b$.
 The numerical value $\eprTUR(1) = a/(1+b)$ then yields the value one would have determined if there were no blackouts.

-The universal form of the TUR estimator \eqref{res:TUR} stems from the linear scaling of $\currentps{I}$ with $\eta_I$ and from the intrinsic dynamical fluctuations and the binomial detection noise that lead to two effective terms of the diffusion coefficient $D_I$, one is linear and one is quadratic in $\eta_I$.
-Theoretically, we find these dependencies by using the first cumulants extracted from the dominant eigenvalue $\lambda(z)$ of the tilted generator that generates the dynamics of the cumulant generating function \cite{koza99}.
+The universal form of the TUR estimator \eqref{res:TUR} stems from the linear scaling of $\currentps{I}$ with $\eta_I$ and from the intrinsic dynamical fluctuations and the binomial detection noise that lead to two effective terms of the diffusion coefficient $D_I^\superscriptProcessing$, one is linear and one is quadratic in $\eta_I$.
+Theoretically, we find these dependencies by using the first cumulants extracted from the dominant eigenvalue $\lambda(z)$ of the tilted generator that generates the dynamics of the cumulant generating function \cite{koza99}\re{, as detailed in \hyperref[sec:appendix]{End Matter}}.